-This is such a common question I thought I would start out the blog by answering it!
-My standard quip is as a divorce lawyer I love legal separations because we get to do the same case twice (and charge accordingly!).
+This is such a common question I thought I would start out the blog by answering what the difference is between a divorce and a legal separation in Minnesota.
+My standard quip is as a divorce lawyer I love doing legal separations because I get to do the same case twice (and charge accordingly!).
+That’s sort of my wise-ass answer.
+The real answer is, most people really don’t need to do a legal separation and if they are choosing to end their marriage, may as well go ahead with a divorce, with a few caveats listed below.

-A quick summary of what a divorce is, a divorce is a dissolution of the marriage where by you divide assets & debts and deal with custody and parenting time for the kids.
-Once divorced you can get remarried, date, etc. you are truly single.
+A quick summary of what a divorce is, a divorce is a dissolution of the marriage whereby you divide assets & debts with your spouse as well as deal with custody and parenting time with the kids.
+Once you are divorced in Minnesota you can get remarried since you will be truly single.
 In legal parlance that means the “bonds of marital union” will be dissolved and the marriage is no more.

-A legal separation is not quite so simple, it is somewhat the same as a divorce, whereby you divide some assets & debts, deal with custody and parenting time, but at the end you are still married to that person, which means you can not get remarried until you go through the divorce.
-This can cause extra expense and extra stress so you need to decide carefully.
+A legal separation is not quite so simple, it is somewhat similar to a divorce, whereby you divide assets & debts, deal with custody and parenting time, but at the end you are still married to that person, which means you can not get remarried until you go through the divorce.
+Usually a name change is not done during a legal separation (but can easily be done during a divorce).
+This can cause extra expense and extra stress if you later decide to get remarried or finalize your divorce, so you need to decide carefully if you really want a legal separation.
 Remember that a legal separation is not any simpler or less work than a divorce, it just means you can’t remarry at the end of the case.

 In my opinion, there are very limited times when a person should seek a legal separation instead of a divorce in Minnesota, here they are: